SamuliKappi/MultiPersonCalc/README.md

 **25. Code Injection:** The server accepts code segments as part of a password, but treats them as strings.

 ### Testing
 Testing was done manually, both through application testing, static code analysis and by prompting the server with various types of erroneous requests.

 ### Missing Implementations
+Some components of conventional calculators are missing from the application, such as square roots, and more importantly working with non-integer values.

 ### Known Security Issues or Vulnerabilities
 The server is currently comparatively prone to multi-directional DDoS attacks which overload the server, as requests are not denied, and a single thread may prove to not be able to support the mass of requests sent to it.